cliffordsnow/cliffordsnow.github.io/_posts/2014-08-14-Seattle-Duplicate-Address.md

   feature: duplicates.png
 ---

 Below are some duplicate addresses found in Seattle.
 Take a few minutes and clean some up.
+Start JOSM first then click on a link to open it.

 * [6664 Corson Avenue South](http://127.0.0.1:8111/load_and_zoom?left=-122.324770&right=-122.320770&top=47.54466&bottom=47.54066&select=node=231288667)